Waring Merit Scholarship in Anthropology

 New Scholarship Applicants (graduating Highschool seniors and first-year majors): "Why I chose to major in Anthropology".

-Returning Scholarship Applicants: "Why does cultural and biological diversity matter?
-Include examples of how diversity helps address contemporary challenges”.
+Returning Scholarship Applicants and second, third, or forth-year majors: Describe a current environmental and/or social issue and analyze it using a global cross-cultural and/or biocultural approach.
 In addition to above mentioned formal requirements, cite at least two anthropologists whose work has particularly influenced your thinking on the subject, using the AAA citation guidelines.
 Link to AAA citation guidelines.

 When to apply:

 The deadline for Waring Merit Scholarships in Anthropology is March 1st @ midnight.

 3. Current performance in Anthropology courses